HTML Elements

 ]);

-To change and return an element name:
+To change and retrieve the element's name:

 $el->setName('img');